 As a general rule, Invisalign is considered more comfortable than metal braces due to the different materials used in each of them.
 However, modern metal braces are a far cry from the metal braces that most people conjure up when they think about “metal braces,” so the discomfort of metal braces is not nearly as significant as many people assume.

-Whether or not you choose traditional metal braces or Invisalign is something you should carefully consider before you make a final decision.
+Finally, if you choose traditional metal braces or Invisalign is something you should carefully consider before you make a final decision.
 If you aren’t sure, you can always consult with your dentist about which options they think are the right one based on your needs, oral health, and other factors such as comfort and medical insurance.
 If you believe that Invisalign is the right option for you, head to an Invisalign doctor site to learn more about this treatment option.